AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 ### Programmatically creating permissions

-While [custom permissions]() <!-- "Custom permissions" section of the "Customizing authentication in Django" page --> can be defined within a model's `Meta` class, you can also create permissions directly.
+While [custom permissions](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Customizing_Auth#custom-permissions) can be defined within a model's `Meta` class, you can also create permissions directly.
 For example, you can create the `can_publish` permission for a `BlogPost` model in `myapp`:
 ```
 from myapp.models import BlogPost
 from django.contrib.auth.models import Permission